Find a graduate job: jobs after graduation

 Working in a country other than your home country can be an exciting and challenging opportunity.
 The resources highlighted below will give you the information you need to get started on your international career path.

-For a good introduction, have a look at the 'Looking for work internationally' section of our Finding a graduate job guide (campus only).
+For a good introduction, have a look at the 'Looking for work internationally' section of our Finding a graduate job guide.
 This covers topics like location, language, work permissions and job search.

-For more detail on specific countries, look at the AGCAS country profiles, as well as our Information resources for working & studying internationally.
+For more detail on specific countries, look at the Target Jobs country profiles, as well as our catalogue of resources for working and studying internationally.

 Graduate jobs in China